How to Deal with Lawyer Burnout

 Conclusion – How to Deal with Lawyer Burnout

 The first step in solving any problem is acknowledging it.
 You can’t fix what you can’t see or identify.
 Then you have to address the problem.
-The physical manifestations of burnout are not normal and not to be tolerated.
+The physical manifestations of burnout are neither normal nor to be tolerated.
 There are many things that you can try to do to help and always remember, you’re not alone.
 Good luck.